Home

 Don’t Trash Our Treasure: 6 p.m., Could 11

-Environmentalists have a request for boaters in South Florida: Do not tie up balloons on your boat.
-These will hurt wildlife.
+Environmentalists have a request for boaters in South Florida: Don't tie up balloons in your boat.
+These will harm wildlife.

 Night report: 11 p.m., Might 11

-Tom Rivas said he chartered a yacht for an engagement proposal.
-Cloud Nine, which specializes in romantic proposals, helped him to plan the occasion.
-All of it went smoothly.
-She stated, “Sure!”
-However hours later, the fitness coach’s event was related to pollution in Biscayne Bay.
-Officers arrested one suspect and issued nine citations on Wednesday.
+Tom Rivas mentioned he chartered a yacht for an engagement proposal.
+Cloud 9, which focuses on romantic proposals, helped him to plan the occasion.
+It all went smoothly.
+She said, “Yes!”
+However hours later, the health coach’s occasion was related to air pollution in Biscayne Bay.
+Officers arrested one suspect and issued 9 citations on Wednesday.

-Investigators aim to determine a man who was lately disposing of balloons in Biscayne Bay.
+Investigators purpose to identify a person who was just lately disposing of balloons in Biscayne Bay.

 Location